cschladetsch/KAI/Readme.md

 1. **Windows 10** (VS 2017)
 1. **Linux** (Ubuntu)
 1. **macOS** (Sierra)
+1. **Unity3d" (Experimental)

 You can create and connect KAI nodes on different machines, connect to them, swap and monitor workloads, and remote manage all nodes in the system.

 KAI comes with distributed garbage collection.
 It is incremental; there are no spikes in cost for the GC over time.
-It is smooth, and allows for a constant update loop times even with tens of thousands of objects, and with hundreds of objects being created each frame on a gaming console from 2012.
+It is smooth, and allows for a constant update loop times even with tens of thousands of objects, and with hundreds of objects being created each frame on the compute power of a gaming console from 2012.

-The library also offers two scripting languages: ***Pi***, which is based on RPN notation, and ***Rho***, which uses infix notation.
+The system also offers two scripting languages: ***Pi***, which is based on RPN notation, and ***Rho***, which uses infix notation.
 Rho is translated to Pi.

 There is also an Interface Definition Language (IDL) called ***Tau***, which is used to generate code for proxies and agents in the system.